bartlomiej-milosz/student-enrolment-management-system/README.md

-# Student Enrollment App
+# Student Enrolment Management System

 ## Description

-The "Student Enrollment App" is a Java Spring application designed to help manage student enrollments, book inventory, and rentals.
+The "Student Enrolment Management System" is a Java Spring application designed to help manage student enrollments, book inventory, and rentals.
 It uses a PostgreSQL database and is set up to be easily deployed and scaled using Docker.
 The application provides a RESTful API, allowing users to add, update, retrieve, and delete information about books, rentals, and students.

 ---